-Diana Parker, Interlibrary Loan Coordinator at the Stow - Munroe Falls Public Library in northeastern Ohio, puts that into perspective by sharing that her library fulfills more than 4,400 ILL requests that come in every year.
-"It's not just books," she tells us.
+Diana Parker, Interlibrary Loan Coordinator at the Stow - Munroe Falls Public Library in northeastern Ohio, puts that into perspective by sharing that her library fulfills more than 4,400 interlibrary loan (ILL) requests that come in every year.
+"It's not just books," she told us.
 "In the case of the patron who brought us lunch, we'd been able to borrow some very specific movies for him on DVD.
-Resource sharing through WorldShare ILL is fabulous that way, and we're delighted to offer it to our users."
+Resource sharing through WorldShare® ILL is fabulous that way, and we're delighted to offer it to our users."

-Diana also points out that, in many cases, tasks that used to require multiple text inputs can now be done with a simple "click-and-pick," as she calls it.
-"For both lending and borrowing items, batch processing can handle a lot of routine tasks and we just have to click on list items to move things along."
+Diana also pointed out that, in many cases, tasks that used to require multiple text inputs can now be done with a simple "click-and-pick," as she calls it.
+"For both lending and borrowing items, batch processing can handle a lot of routine tasks, and we just have to click on list items to move things along."

-One last point Diana makes holds true for all OCLC services: the commitment of other members of the cooperative to the success of every participating library.
+One last point Diana made holds true for all OCLC services: the commitment of other members of the cooperative to the success of every participating library.
 "While we were making our transition to WorldShare ILL, the OCLC listserv was very helpful.
-We were able to get help from fellow librarians and, when we could, help them, too."
+We were able to get help from fellow librarians and, when we could, help them too."

 Increase accessibility to digitised special collections